alykes/ytdlr/README.md

 ## Dependencies

-Ensure that you download the pytube3 package for this python script to work
+Ensure that you download the packages below for this python script to run

-pytube3
+_pytube3_

 ```
 pip install pytube3
 ```

-pillow
+_pillow_
 ```
 pip install pillow
 ```

-requests
+_requests_
 ```
 pip install requests
 ```

-**NOTE**
+_**NOTE**_

-There is currently a known issue with version available on pip, your best bet for getting pytube3 to run is below
+There is currently a known issue with the currently available version of pytube3 on pip, your best bet for getting pytube3 to run is by installing the package using the method below
 ```
 pip3 uninstall -y pytube3
 pip3 install git+https://github.com/nficano/pytube